America First Credit Union: History

+Sponsorships

+America First sponsors a number of athletic entities in Utah.
+The credit union acquired naming rights to America First Event Center in Cedar City, America First Field in Sandy, The Ballpark at America First Square in South Jordan, and America First Ballpark at the University of Utah in Salt Lake City.
+America First is also the shirt sponsor of the National Women's Soccer League's Utah Royals.

 Technology

 In 1999, the credit union used Novell's NetWare.

 In 2001, it began to offer wireless banking to its members using technology from SensCom Inc.

 In 2006, it agreed to adopt Oracle Corporation's Siebel Branch Teller application to capture check information at the teller's terminal.

 Field of membership

 America First Credit Union is approved by the National Credit Union Administration to accept members who live, work, regularly conduct business, worship, volunteer, or attend school in the following areas: